 The test consists of two cells: Cell 1 and Cell 2.
 Cell 1 is the FR1 PCell and Cell 2 is an FR1 neighbour cell on the same frequency as the PCell.
 The general and cell specific test parameters for PCell and neighbour cell are given in Table 16.6.7.1.4.1-3 and Table 16.6.7.1.5-1, respectively.
 The test consists of three successive time periods, with time durations of T1, T2 and T3 respectively.
-At the start of time duration T1, the UE does not have any timing information of cell 2.
-Starting T2, cell 2 becomes detectable.
-A measurement object is configured for the frequency of the PCell and it is indicated to the UE that event-triggered reporting with Event A3 is used.
-The UE is expected to detect and send a measurement report with Event A3.

-A new RRC message triggering CGI identification shall be sent to the UE during period T2, after the UE has reported Event A3.
-The RRC message shall create a measurement report configuration with purpose reportCGI and useAutonomousGaps set to TRUE.
-The start of T3 is the instant when the last TTI containing the RRC message implying CGI identification is sent to the UE.

-The test equipment verifies that potential interruption is carried out correctly by monitoring ACK/NACK sent in PCell during T3 until a measurement report with CGI is sent.

 1. Ensure the UE is in state RRC_CONNECTED with generic procedure parameters Connectivity NR, Connected without release On and Test Mode On according to TS 38.508-1 [14] clause 4.5.

 2. Set the parameters according to T1 in Table 16.6.7.1.5-1.

-3. SS shall transmit an RRCReconfiguration message.

-4. The UE shall transmit RRCReconfigurationComplete message.
 T1 starts.

+3. Set Cell 2 physical cell identity = ((current Cell 2 physical cell identity + 1) mod 1008) for one iteration of the test procedure loop.

-5. When T1 expires, the SS shall switch the power setting from T1 to T2 as specified in Table 16.6.7.1.5-1.
+4. The SS shall switch the power setting from T1 to T2 as specified in Table 16.6.7.1.5-1.
+T2 starts.

+5. SS shall transmit an RRCReconfiguration message to configure the measurement object for the frequency of the serving cell and to indicate the UE that event-triggered reporting with Event A3 is used.

+6. The UE shall transmit RRCReconfigurationComplete message.

-6. UE shall transmit a MeasurementReport message triggered by Event A3.
+7. UE shall transmit a MeasurementReport message triggered by Event A3.

-7. TBD
+8. After the SS receives the MeasurementReport message in step 6, the SS shall transmit RRCReconfiguration message triggering CGI identification and configuring reportCGI and useAutonomousGaps IEs set to TRUE.

+9. T3 starts when the last TTI containing the above RRC message implying CGI identification is sent to the UE.

+10. The UE shall transmit RRCReconfigurationComplete message.

-.
-Repeat step 2-7 until the confidence level according to Tables G.2.3-1 in Annex G clause G.2 is achieved.
+11. The SS verifies that potential interruption is carried out correctly by monitoring ACK/NACK sent in PCell during T3 until a measurement report with CGI is sent.
+If the UE sends a measurement report containing the CGI of Cell 2 within 372 ms from the start of time period T3, then the number of successful tests is increased by one otherwise the number of failure tests is increased by one.12.
+Repeat step 2-11 until the confidence level according to Tables G.2.3-1 in Annex G clause G.2 is achieved.